 Those interested in being a Billing, Cost, and Rate Clerk may also be interested in:

-Those who work as a Billing, Cost, and Rate Clerk sometimes switch careers to one of these choices:
+Career changers with experience as a Billing, Cost, and Rate Clerk sometimes find work in one of the following fields:

 More about our data sources and methodologies.